 You may be a safe and careful driver.
 Yet there is a possibility that you or a member of your household will be injured in an auto accident caused by a reckless or careless driver.
+And according to ICL, there’s a possibility that your car could be hit by another driver on the road.
 If that driver does not have the insurance or the resources to pay for your medical expenses and lost wages, how will you survive financially?

 The answer is in your own policy: uninsured motorist coverage